LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 0.25 days
 *   **Type:** Functional
 *   **Description:** A logged-in user must have a "Logout" button available.
-Clicking this button will terminate their session and return them to the main inventory or login page.
+Clicking this button must terminate their session and redirect them to the main inventory page.
+If the user subsequently attempts to access any page that requires authentication, the system must prompt for login.

 **T7S-6: Create the initial admin account**
 *   **Priority:** Must Have
 *   **Estimated Effort:** 0.25 days
 *   **Type:** Functional
-*   **Description:** A mechanism is required to create the first admin user, as admins cannot self-register.
-This will be handled by a database seed script or a documented manual setup process.
+*   **Description:** The system must provide a secure, one-time mechanism to create the first administrative user.
+This process must be clearly documented for initial system setup.

 ---